So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 ➡️ You can change the color of the audiowaves to match your podcast’s content colors for your Youtube video in the Youtube settings on Ausha’s site 🌈

-➡️ This will only work for your future episodes.
+➡️ This only works for your future episodes.
 Anything that you have already posted to Youtube will not be updated with the new audiowaves color.

 ➡️ You will not be able to change the title of the show, the episode, or the image for the episode.